-Evaluating Internet Marketing Proposals from Minnesota SEO Companies
+Evaluating Internet Marketing Proposals from Twin Cities SEO Companies

 - How do you find out what keywords are used by Google searchers?

-- Why should you avoid the add-on SEO packages by web design companies?
+- Why should you avoid SEO services by web design companies?

 - How is the cost of SEO compared to that of print advertising?

-As a business owner or marketing director, chances are you aren’t an SEO expert.
+As a business owner or marketing director in the Twin Cities, chances are you aren’t an SEO expert.
 You’re good at running your business.
 Like many professional services, search engine optimization is complex, and has its own jargon and technical language that can be hard to understand.
 When you ask a search engine optimization company to provide a proposal and cost estimate, you need good information before making the right decision.
-In Minnesota, there are many self-proclaimed internet marketing firms, but few deliver the kickass results that you need.
+In the Minneapolis St. Paul area, there are many self-proclaimed internet marketing firms, but few deliver kickass results.
 Hiring the wrong company for this critical, highly specialized job can have a long-term negative impact on your marketing efforts.
-As the leading Google optimization and internet marketing company in Minneapolis St. Paul, providing useful information is a top priority at Kick Ass SEO.
-It starts right here on our own website, where we offer a wide range of informative pages on SEO and its role in increasing your leads and sales.
+As the leading Google optimization and internet marketing company in the Twin Cities, providing useful information is a top priority at Kick Ass SEO.
+It starts right here on our own website, where we offer a wide range of information.
 It continues with our proposals, based on in-depth review of your business, competition, web site and past efforts.
 Here’s what you should expect in any web optimization marketing proposal:

 Plain English Explanations of Every Aspect

 You can’t make good decisions unless you understand the work that your SEO company plans to do and the reasons for that work.
 If the company can’t explain these things in language you can understand and answer all of your questions clearly, you should wonder how well the service company understands them.

 An In-Depth Analysis of Your Website